ToolShedTested

 4.3

-80 accessories, Dremel-compatible, full kit under $40.
+80 accessories, Dremel-compatible, full kit within this budget tier.
 Best entry point in the category.

 Best Cordless